Team666/TITS/README.md

   should be treated as a single item, and should always be played after each order.

 ### Nice to have
+* **Intelligent sort modes**

+  For example, sorting by _most played_ albums where the most played albums 'deteriorate' faster than lesser played albums (to prevent certain albums from dominating the list for a long period of time so it could ~actively reflect the changing listening habits of the user~).

 * **Full Last.fm integration**

   Just like the Zune Software was relying on the Zune Marketplace for Artist information and